Kraymer/F-dotfiles/README.md

 Benefits
 --------

-Many tangible benefits arise from the application of these basic rules.
+Benefits arise from the application of these basic rules.
 Things become simple, transparent and DRY:

 - all configuration folders lie in a single place, yet distinction between